MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-gaze-interaction.md

 In this case, hand or head pointing should be preferred.

     - **Avoid attaching something directly to the user’s eye-gaze (e.g., a slider or cursor).**
-In case of a cursor, this may result in the “fleeing cursor” effect due to slight offsets in the projected eye-gaze signal.
+In case of a cursor, this may result in a "fleeing cursor" effect due to slight offsets in the projected eye-gaze signal.
 In case of a slider, it can conflict with the double role of controlling the slider with your eyes while also wanting to check whether the object is at the correct location.
+For the example of the slider, it makes more sense to use eye-gaze in combination with hand gestures.
+This means that the user could quickly and effortlessly switch among a number of sliders, raising up their hand and pinching their thumb and index finger to grab and move it.
+When the pinch is released, the slider stops moving.
 In a nutshell, users could become overwhelmed and distracted, especially if the signal is imprecise for that user.

 2. **Combine eye-gaze with other inputs:**
-The integration of eye tracking with other inputs, such as hand gestures, voice commands or button presses, serves several advantages:
+The integration of eye tracking with other inputs, such as hand gestures, voice commands or button presses, provides several advantages:
     - **Allow for free observation:**
-    Given that the main role of our eyes is to observe our environment, it is important users are allowed to look around without triggering any (visual, auditory, etc.) feedback or actions.
+    Given that the main role of our eyes is to observe our environment, it is important that users are allowed to look around without triggering any (visual, auditory, etc.) feedback or actions.
     Combining eye tracking with another input control allows smooth transitioning between eye tracking observation and input control modes.

     - **Powerful context provider:**
-Using information about where and what the user is looking at while uttering a voice command or performing a hand gesture allows seamlessly channeling the input across the field-of-view.
-For example: “Put that there” to quickly and fluently select and position a hologram across the scene by simply looking at a target and destination.
+Using information about where and what the user is looking at while saying a voice command or performing a hand gesture allows seamlessly channeling the input across the field-of-view.
+For example: Say _"put that there"_ to quickly and fluently select and position a hologram across the scene by simply looking at a target and its intended destination.

-    - **Need for synchronizing multimodal inputs (“leave before click” issue):**
+    - **Need for synchronizing multimodal inputs:**
-Combining rapid eye movements with more complex additional inputs, such as long voice commands or hand gestures, bears the risk of continuing your eye-gaze before finishing the additional input command.
+Combining rapid eye movements with more complex additional inputs, such as long voice commands or hand gestures, bears the risk that the user already continues to look around before the additional input command is finished and recognized.
 Hence, if you create your own input controls (e.g., custom hand gestures), make sure to log the onset of this input or approximate duration to correlate it with what a user had looked at in the past.

 3. **Subtle feedback for eye tracking input:**